corentin-c/SpotifyAutoPatcher/README.md

 - Wait for the processing to finish
 - Click ok when asked to uninstall the existing store version of Spotify
 - Click ok to install the patched version
-- Make sure to disable auto updates from the Google play store
+- Make sure to disable auto updates from the Google Play Store
 - Enjoy !

 # for Youtube Music :
 - Make sure you have a stable internet connection
-- Install Youtube Music FROM THE GOOGLE PLAY STORE
+- Install YouTube Music FROM THE GOOGLE PLAY STORE
 - Launch Spotify Auto Patcher
-- Choose Youtube Music
+- Choose YouTube Music
 - Click on "Start"
 - Wait for the processing to finish
 - Install the patched version